victorcastro/docs/docs/voice/voice-for-ios/voice-ios-push-notifications-callkit.md

 Typically a _Debug_ build will be code signed with a _Development_ provisioning profile and thus `SINAPSEnvironmentDevelopment` should be used.
 And typically a _Release_ build will be code signed with a _Distribution_ provisioning profile and thus `SINAPSEnvironmentProduction` should be used.
 Instead of changing this manually for each build, the macro `SINAPSEnvironmentAutomatic` is available which automatically expands to _Development_ for _Debug_ builds and _Production_ for _Release_ builds.

+## iOS Throttling Notifications

+iOS will under certain circumstances throttle push notifications and not deliver the notification to your application (even if it was receved on the device/OS level).
+Note that this also applies to VoIP push notifications.
+Exact throttling behaviour and limits are subject to iOS internal details, but the well known throttling scenarios are:

+* The end user has actively terminated the application. iOS will only start delivering notifications to the application again after the user has actively started the application again.
+* Your app has not been reporting VoIP push notifications to _CallKit_.
+Please see the separate sections above on how to report VoIP push notifications as _CallKit_ calls.

 ## Relevant Apple Resources

 For more details on Apple _PushKit_ and _CallKit_, see following _Apple Developer Documentation_: